 While it initially appears as yet another obsessive detective chasing criminals from his past, Welcome to the Punch is actually more complex than this.
 This complexity doesn't, however, intrude on the gun death-heavy action.

 This film contains examples of:

-- Affably Evil: Jacob Sternwood.
-He is a criminal but has standards.
+- Affably Evil: Jacob Sternwood is a criminal, but has standards.

-- Arrested for Heroism: At the end, Lewinsky is surrounded by his colleagues led by his subordinate Juka Ogadowa having uncovered a massive conspiracy to arm the police, change the government and secure the lucrative contract for police arms and training for a large corporation only to be arrested for a crime he hadn't commit.
+- Arrested for Heroism: At the end, Lewinsky is surrounded by his colleagues led by his subordinate Juka Ogadowa, having uncovered a massive conspiracy to arm the police, change the government and secure the lucrative contract for police arms and training for a large corporation only to be arrested for a crime he hadn't committed.

-- Choke Holds: Dean kills Sarah this way.
+- Choke Holds: Dean kills Sarah by choking her to death.